openssl/openssl/doc/designs/quic-design/error-handling.md

 Intermittent errors are handled within the library and cleared from the error stack before returning to the user.

-Permanent errors happenning within the assist thread, within SSL_tick() processing, or when calling SSL_read()/SSL_write() on a stream need to be replicated for SSL_read()/SSL_write() calls on other streams.
+Permanent errors happening within the assist thread, within SSL_tick() processing, or when calling SSL_read()/SSL_write() on a stream need to be replicated for SSL_read()/SSL_write() calls on other streams.